 - Providing children with an improved quality of life and improved performance with athletic activities⁵

 If your child’s prescription continues to worsen annually, it is important to seek early intervention.
-Make an appointment today to determine if your child is a candidate.
+Are you ready to determine if your child is a candidate?

 - Chamberlain P, et al. A 3-year randomized clinical trial of MiSight® lenses for myopia control.
 Optom Vis Sci.
 2019; 96(8):556–67.

 - La liste des nominés aux 26e SILMO d’Or.
 (2019, September 25).
 Retrieved October 2, 2019, from https:// en.silmoparis.com/Silmo-d-Or-Awards/Nominees-2019.